5 Powerful Ecommerce SEO Tips to Implement

 Before we dig deeper into the benefits of internal and external linking, let’s look at what they are.

-Internal Links: helps search engines understand the hierarchy of your content.
+Internal Links: help search engines understand the hierarchy of your content.

 External Links: whether you are linking to a particular source or they are linking to you; external links offer credibility.
 Google reads it as high-quality content that is valuable to searchers.